OGsoundFX/C-Workshop/README.md

 ## Built-in functions in C
 > note: Exercie in folder **6-EvenOrOdd** -> `strlen.c` file

+Here are a few examples of commonly used in-built functions:
 - printf()
 - strlen()
 - atoi()